ianwagner/campfire/README.md

 ## Admin Brand Management

 Similarly, `/admin/brands` lists all brands with inline edit and delete controls.
+Selecting **Edit** on a brand row opens the brand profile page, allowing administrators to update brand assets.
 New brands can be added via `/admin/brands/new`.

 ## Authentication